Nenorakam: Soundtrack

+Reception

 Sify gave the film a rating of two-and-three quarters out of five stars and noted that "Nenorakam entertains here and there.
 Sarathkumar's character surprise will have its takers.
 The screenplay could have been much better towards the climax.
 Lack of intensity and pre-interval scenes are dampener".
 The Times of India gave the film a rating of two out of five stars and stated that "The film is a story of two halves, and the second half is definitely worth a watch for its cinematography and plot twists".